 Yes, you can stick that bread back in the freezer.
-However, it will be slightly staler since it will have lost some of its moisture.
+However, it will be slightly stale since it will have lost some moisture.
 It can also have a softer crust.
 If you need to refreeze your bread, you will want to do it right away.
 To prevent staling, you will want to have it back in your freezer within one day, two at the absolute most.

-When bread is baked it softens the starch in the flour.
+When bread is baked, it softens the starch in the flour.
 This makes it soft and fluffy.
 Freezing hardens the starch, turning it into resistant starch.
 Essentially, the process makes it more difficult for the enzymes to break the starch down into sugar.

 The best way to prevent a soggy crust when defrosting bread is to bake it.
 This crispens the crust whilst the starch re-aligns itself again.
-The bread will taste fresh again, but because moisture is lost it will turn dry and stale quickly.
+The bread will taste fresh again, but because moisture is lost, it will turn dry and stale quickly.

 If you find yourself in a situation where you need to refreeze your bread, here are some helpful hints:

-Bread can last in the freezer for six months, but you should use it within three for best results.
+Tip: Bread can last in the freezer for six months, but you should use it within three for best results.
 That way, there is less risk of freezer burn.

-Now that you know you can refreeze your bread.
+Now that you know, you can refreeze your bread.
 Let’s talk about reheating it.
 There are a few ways you can do this.

 The best way to defrost a frozen loaf is to bake it.
 Preheat the oven to 210C (410F), insert the loaf, adding steam to the oven if you want it extra crispy.
-Depending on the size of the bread it will take 8-16 minutes to bake.
+Depending on the size of the bread, it will take 8-16 minutes to bake.

-We recommend when you bake a lot of loaves of bread that you plan to freeze, think about what you want to do with that bread and prepare accordingly.
+I recommend when you bake a lot of loaves of bread that you plan to freeze, think about what you want to do with that bread and prepare accordingly.
 Slice more of the bread as it is easier to get the quantity you need for each serving.
 You don’t have to thaw a whole loaf if it can lead to waste.

 If the bread is dry and hard after defrosting for a second time, not to worry.
 There are plenty of options for using that refrozen bread!
 You can make croutons or breadcrumbs.
 You can use it for open-faced sandwiches.

 The stale texture will hold up to sauces and gravies, and I doubt you will notice much difference in the texture.
 Or, you could use the dry bread for bruschetta.
 Simply grill and top the bread with delicious toppings such as grilled tomato, basil, feta, or mozzarella.
-Or you could do a mushroom, caramelized onion with goat cheese.
+Or you could do a mushroom, caramelised onion with goat cheese.
 Lots of options!